 From time to time, the Company enters into consulting agreements with its departing employees.
 Some of these agreements may include continued vesting of the departing employees' stock awards and an extension of the exercise period from the standard 90 days from employment termination date to the termination of the consulting agreement.
-As a result of modifications related to former employees, the Company incurred stock-based compensation expense of \$0.3 million for the year ended December 31, 2015.
-There were no modifications in 2016.
-In 2017, the impact on the Company's financial statements as a result of one modification was not material.
+In 2017, there was one modification with the impact on the Company's financial statements not deemed to be material.
+There were no modifications in 2018 and 2016, respectively.